-The survey conducted through March and April 2012 by the monitoring team of NGOs Human Rights Action, Centre for Anti-discrimination EQUISTA, Centre for Civic Education (CCE) and Women's Safe House.
+The survey conducted through March and April 2012 by the monitoring team of NGOs Human Rights Action, Centre for Anti-discrimination EQUISTA, Centre for Civic Education (CCE) and Shelter.

-When asked Do you have access to the House Rules?, 150 respondents said yes, 298 said no, 47 did not answer.

-CPT, Report on the visit to Ireland, 1998, p.
+When asked Do you have access to the House Rules?, 150 respondents said yes, 298 said no, 47 did not answer.CPT, Report on the visit to Ireland, 1998, p.
 81 and Italy, 2004, p.
 126.

-and to examine them or to have them examined on their behalf, 4) have the right to remain seated during adjudications and have facilities to take notes, 5) have the free assistance of an interpreter if they cannot understand or speak the language used at the hearing.
+adequate time and facilities to prepare their defence, 3) be allowed to request the attendance of witnesses and to examine them or to have them examined on their behalf, 4) have the right to remain seated during adjudications and have facilities to take notes, 5) have the free assistance of an interpreter if they cannot understand or speak the language used at the hearing.
 These guarantees of fairness of the procedure should be provided for in amendments to the Law on Execution of Criminal Sanctions.